TerminalMC/CommandKeys/README.md

 #### Profiles

 - **Access**
   - View the profile menu by selecting CommandKeys from your mod list ([ModMenu](https://modrinth.com/mod/modmenu/) list on Fabric/Quilt), or by pressing the edit key (default:K) in-game and clicking the "Change Profile" button.

-- **Default Profiles**
+- **Automatic Switching**
-    - There are two default profiles; the Singleplayer Default is loaded whenever you join a singleplayer world, and the Multiplayer Default is loaded whenever you connect to a server (unless you have previously selected a different profile on that server, see "Profile Switching" below).
+  - When you join a world/server, the name/address will be checked against the list of profiles.
+If there is a profile linked to that world/server, it will be activated.
+Otherwise, the corresponding default profile will be used.
-    - You can set any profile as the default by clicking the "S+" (singleplayer) or "M+" (multiplayer) button.
+  - You can change the default profiles using the `S` and `M` buttons.

-- **Profile Switching**
+- **Manual Switching**
-    - You can select a profile while in-game, by clicking the checkbox to the left of the profile.
-    - If you select a profile while on a server, the server's address will be saved to the profile, and the profile will be automatically selected when you next join the server.
+  - In-game, you can activate any profile using the arrow on the left.
+When you do, the world name or server address will be automatically saved to the profile.
-    - You can edit the name of a profile, and view and remove server addresses by clicking on the profile's main button.
+  - You can change the name of a profile and remove links to worlds/servers using the edit button.

 #### Command Keys

 - **Access**
-    - You can edit a profile by clicking the edit button from the profile selection screen, or by pressing the edit key (default: K) in-game.
+  - You can edit a profile by clicking the main button from the profile selection screen, or by pressing the edit key (default: K) in-game.

 - **Binding Keys**
   - You can bind almost any keyboard key or mouse button to a Command Key, similar to Minecraft's own Controls screen.
   However, you can also bind any *pair* of keys; just press one while holding the other (e.g. press 'T' while holding 'Shift').

 - **Conflict Strategy**
   - If a key is already used by Minecraft, you can choose a conflict strategy;
     - Submit: The Command Key will be ignored, the Minecraft keybind will function normally.
     - Assert: The Command Key and the Minecraft keybind will both function.
     - Veto: The Command Key will function, the Minecraft keybind will be cancelled (if possible).
     - Avoid: The Command Key will only function if its key is pressed while on the profile edit screen.

 - **Mode**
   - This allows you to choose what happens when the Command Key is activated;
     - Send: All messages for the Command Key will be sent.
+You can optionally configure the delay between consecutive messages.
     - Type: The first message will be typed into the chat box, but not sent.
     - Cycle: The messages will be cycled through as you repeatedly press the key, one message per key-press.
       - If you need to send multiple messages in a single cycling key-press, enter them into a single box, separated by pairs of commas (e.g. /say hi,,/say hello,,/say bye) (doesn't work for any other mode).

 #### Dependencies